 Is there a finisher medal for both distances?

 Absolutely!
 Tobacco Road Marathon and Half Marathon finisher medals are one of the highlights of our race.
-Here are the preliminary designs of our 2020 medals:
+Here was the design of our 2020 medals:

 Is there a relay option?